biohackathon-swat4hcls/2024-hack4-hack8/paper/paper.md

 # Introduction

 As part of the BioHackathon SWAT4HCLS 2024, we here report on the topic AI prompt engineering for SPARQL.
-During the introductions we noticed that there is a possible overlap between this project and the other project Beyond the VoID.
+During the introductions we noticed that there is a possible overlap between this project and the other project `Beyond the VoID`.

-## Overview of Related work / projects

 ## WikiPathways

-WikiPathways is a database of biological pathways and an ELIXIR-NL service [@Martens2021;Slenter2018].
+WikiPathways is a database of biological pathways and an ELIXIR-NL service [@Martens2021; @Slenter2018].
 The project was involved in two hackathon projects as explained in this section.

 ### The VoID statistics use case

-Involved:
-* Jerven (code fixes)
-* Egon (testing)
-* Tooba (testing)
-* Marvin (WP SPARQL endpoint)
+Involved: Jerven (code fixes), Egon (testing), Tooba (testing), Marvin (WP SPARQL endpoint)

 In this session we explored the VoID header file of WikiPathways [@Martens2021] for enrichment with statistics generated with the
 Jerven Bolleman's VoID statistics tool (XXXXX).
 The tool did not work out of the box and several code updates were written.